-Distance: 485 (545 if to Dar) kms

-Est. Drive Time: 9 to 10 hours incl. lunch stop (11 to 12 if to Dar es Salaam)
+Distance: 485 kms to Bagamoyo (or 545 if to Dar) Est. Drive Time: 9 to 10 hours incl. lunch stop (11 to 12 if to Dar es Salaam) Meals: X1 Breakfast, X1 Dinner

 Optional excursion: For those who want to get to Zanzibar early there is the option of flying to Zanzibar today with an extra night at the beach.
 Note that this needs to be pre booked as early as possible.
 Contact us for prices and more information